k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: Rider 'riding its steed' pager display
 - Make demon gating slightly more frequent in Gehennom
 - Fix: object drop from destroying a golem could spawn containers
+- Adjustments to the Fort Ludios portal on Medusa's level